GradeThread

 How GradeThread grades

 A condition grade is only trustworthy if the method behind it is open to inspection.
-This page documents how the GradeThread model is trained and evaluated, exactly what a grade does and doesn't claim, how we handle errors, and where human judgment sits in the loop — the same standard we'd want from anyone grading our own items.
+This page documents what actually produces a GradeThread grade, how each rubric version is evaluated before it can serve, exactly what a grade does and doesn't claim, how we handle errors, and where human judgment sits in the loop — the same standard we'd want from anyone grading our own items.

 Every garment is scored against one fixed rubric — five weighted factors (Fabric Condition 30%, Structural Integrity 25%, Cosmetic Appearance 20%, Functional Elements 15%, Odor & Cleanliness 10%) combined into a single 1.0–10.0 grade.
-The model learns from graded examples with expert human reviewers correcting its output, and those corrections — plus real post-sale outcomes — feed a continuous accuracy loop.
 See the full rubric on the grading standard.

 What a grade claims — and doesn't